sheharyarn/ecto_rut/README.md

 `Ecto.Rut` has been designed for simple use cases.
 It's not meant for advanced queries and operations on your Database.
-Ecto.Rut is supposed to do only simple tasks such as getting, updating or deleting record.
+Ecto.Rut is supposed to do only simple tasks such as getting, updating or deleting records.
 For any complex queries, you should use the original `Ecto.Repo` methods.

 You shouldn't also let Ecto.Rut handicap you; Ideally, you should understand how Ecto.Repo